faraway1nspace/DrumClassifer-CNN-LSTM/README.md

 # DrumClassifier CNN-LSTM (pytorch)

+Classify your percussion instruments using a CNN-LSTM model.

 This is a deep-learning solution to help organizing my drum-sample collection (audio-files like kicks, snares, cymbals, claps, high-hats, etc.).
 Searching for the perfect-sounding snare during music production really kills my creativity, so I build this application (and associated tools) to auto-build some custom drumkits.

 If you are interested in using this in your work/project, I am open to collaboration and development.
 My interests: